plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

   <div class="figcaption">Interaction of CI systems with code and binaries.
 The only point of contact is through pipeline definitions, which typically consist of single files.</div>
 </div>

+Prefer qualitative criteria over quantitative ones as much as you can afford it, *e.g.* does the algorithm converge as opposed to does the algorithm converge to this and that value plus minus tolerances.
+More often than not this won't be an option, but it should be the starting point imo.

 ## Bisection

 Long-running tests ('20') will necesserily test on an amalgamation of commits.
 Upon test failures, a bisection algorithm will be needed to identify culprits.
 This search algorithm is aware of the VCS, to walk code versions, and the pipeline in question - that's it.